 Vegan Spaghetti Squash Black Bean Mexican Bowl

 Vegan Spaghetti Squash and Black Bean Mexican Bowl features spicy black beans and tomato-avocado-cilantro salsa.
 This delicious recipe is also low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly and if you don’t care about vegan you can switch the beans for ground beef for a tasty low-carb version.
-Use the Diet-Type Index to find more recipes like this one.
+Use Bowl Recipes to find more recipes like this one.

 This delicious Vegan Spaghetti Squash and Black Bean Mexican Bowl is especially for all the vegetarians trying to eat healthy in January.
 But if you’re not a vegetarian, switch out the black beans in this recipe for some browned ground beef and it can be a delicious low-carb recipe as well!
 For the South Beach Dieters, I do agree that Phase One is more challenging when you’re not eating meat, but this recipe is a close cousin to the Greek Salad Spaghetti Squash Bowl I made during the summer, and it’s a perfect options for South Beach Dieters.